mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

 are core to this strategy and three purchasing tiers are currently offered; (1) single-ride, (2) full-day, and (3) annual memberships.

-Company financial analysts have concluded annual members are the most profitable member segment.
+Cyclistic financial analysts have concluded annual members are the most profitable member segment.
 Cyclistic believes maximizing the number of annual memberships, by converting single-ride and full-day users to annual members will drive revenue growth.